 the function automatically shows or hides the connected items, so that:

-over the visibility of all the links and nodes and the rules above do not apply.
+over the visibility of all items and the rules above do not apply.

 what data should be visible in the chart.